ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ## EATs and SUIT Reports {#eat-suit-ciphersuite}

 TEEP uses COSE for confidentiality of EATs and SUIT Reports sent by a TEEP Agent.
-EATs are typically signed by the attester, which is component different from the TEEP Agent.
-The TEEP Agent then obtains the signed EAT and encrypts it with the TAM as the recipient.
-The SUIT Report is most likely created by a SUIT processor, which is part of the TEEP Agent itself.
+The TEEP Agent obtains a signed EAT and then encrypts it with the TAM as the recipient.
+A SUIT Report is created by a SUIT processor, which is part of the TEEP Agent itself.
 The TEEP Agent is therefore in control of signing and encrypting the SUIT Report.
 Again, the TAM is the recipient of the encrypted content.
 For content-key distribution Hybrid Public Key Encryption (HPKE) is used in this specification.
 See COSE-HPKE {{I-D.ietf-cose-hpke}} for more details.
-This specification uses the COSE-HPKE variant for a single recipient, i.e. the TAM, which uses COSE_Encrypt0.
+This specification uses the COSE-HPKE variant for a single recipient, i.e., the TAM, which uses COSE_Encrypt0.
 This variant is described in Section 3.1.1 of {{I-D.ietf-cose-hpke}}.

-To perform encryption with HPKE the TEEP Agent needs to be in possession of the public key of the recipient, i.e. the TAM.
+To perform encryption with HPKE the TEEP Agent needs to be in possession of the public key of the recipient, i.e., the TAM.
 See Section 5 of {{I-D.ietf-teep-architecture}}
 for more discussion of TAM keys used by the TEEP Agent.

-This specification defines ciphersuites for confidentiality protection of EATs and SUIT Reports together with a digital signature algorithm.
-A TAM MUST support both of the cipher suites defined below, which are defined to be consistent with profiles listed in {{I-D.moran-suit-mti}}.
-A TEEP Agent MUST support at least one of the two but can choose which one.
-For example, a TEEP Agent might choose a given cipher suite if it has hardware support for it.
-A TAM or TEEP Agent MAY also support other algorithms in the COSE Algorithms registry in addition to the mandatory ones listed below.
+This specification defines cipher suites for confidentiality protection of EATs and SUIT Reports.
+The TEEP Agent and the TAM MUST support the cipher suite define below, which is defined to be consistent with {{I-D.moran-suit-mti}}.
+A TAM or TEEP Agent MAY also support other algorithms in the COSE Algorithms registry in addition to the mandatory one listed below.
 It MAY also support use with COSE_Encrypt or other COSE types in additional cipher suites.